 Apart from operating speed, the next thing you need to consider is the blade size – specifically its diameter, width, and hole size – to ensure compatibility with the table saw.
 The most popular blade size is 250mm, equating to a maximum cutting depth of about 80mm.

 Next up you need to think about the materials you will be cutting and how coarse or fine you want your cut.
 For example, a rip blade is more suitable for ripping softer woods.
-It has fewer larger teeth, will feed more quickly, but will leave a coarser finish.
-Conversely, crosscut blades have more smaller teeth, leave a finer finish but the cut takes longer.
+It has fewer larger teeth, feeds more quickly, but leaves a coarser finish.
+Conversely, crosscut blades have more teeth that are smaller, leave a finer finish but the cut takes longer.

 Finally, consider the composition of the saw blade teeth.
 Steel tipped teeth are the norm, but for cutting metals tungsten carbide tipped teeth are more suitable and for brick and masonry diamond-tipped blades are best.

 The rip fence is a metal gauge that is fixed towards the edge of the saw table and aligned parallel to the saw blade.
 It acts as a fixed guideline against which you offer up your workpiece when making a rip cut.
 The more accurately the rip fence is aligned the truer will be the cut.
 It is particularly important to ensure you are able to fine-tune the rip fence’s alignment accordingly and that the sliding/adjustment/locking mechanisms are smooth, precise and well machined.
 If you get this wrong, then the workpiece is likely to bind in the table saw and cause kickback.